kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: At the end of each release, we do have a retrospective.
 It's during the community meeting.
 That retrospective, it was good.
 I was just really excited to see that there were so many positives.
 It's a typical retrospective where we go, what did we say we were going to do last release?
 Did we do that?
 What was great?
 What can we do better?
 And some actions out of that.

 It was great to see people giving other people on the team so many compliments.
 It was really, really deep and rich, saying, thank you for doing this, thank you for doing that.
 People showed up and pulled their weight in the release team, and other people were acknowledging that.
-So that was great.
+That was great.

 I think one thing we want to do is-- we have a code freeze as part of the release process, which is where we make sure that code basically stops going into master in Kubernetes.
 Only things destined for the release can actually be put in there.
 But we don't actually stop the test infrastructure from changing, so the test infrastructure has a lifecycle of its own.

-So one of the things that was proposed was about we actually code freeze the test infrastructure as well to make sure that we're not actually looking at changes in the test-infra causing jobs to fail while we're trying to stabilize the code.
-So I think that's something we have some high level agreement about, but getting down into the low-level nitty-gritty would be great in 1.17 and beyond.
+One of the things that was proposed was that we actually code freeze the test infrastructure as well, to make sure that we're not actually looking at changes in the test-infra causing jobs to fail while we're trying to stabilize the code.
+I think that's something we have some high level agreement about, but getting down into the low-level nitty-gritty would be great in 1.17 and beyond.

 <b>ADAM GLICK: We talked about sidecar containers slipping out of this release.
 Most of the features are on a release train, and are put in when they're ready.
 What does it mean for the process of managing a release when those things happen?</b>

 LACHLAN EVENSON: Basically, we have an enhancements freeze, and that says that enhancements-- so the KEPs that are backing these enhancements-- so the sidecar containers would have had an enhancement proposal.
 And the SIG that owns that code would then need to sign off and say that this is in a state called "implementable."
 When we've agreed on the high-level details, you can go and proceed and implement that.

 Now, that had actually happened in the case of sidecar containers.
 The challenge was you still need to write the code and get the code actually implemented, and there's a month gap between enhancement freeze and code freeze.
-So if the code doesn't show up, or the code shows up and needs to be reviewed a little bit more, you may miss that deadline.
+If the code doesn't show up, or the code shows up and needs to be reviewed a little bit more, you may miss that deadline.

 I think that's what happened in the case of this specific feature.
 It went all the way through to code freeze, the code wasn't complete at that time, and we basically had to make a call-- do we want to grant it an exception?
 In this case, they didn't ask for an exception.
 They said, let's just move it to 1.17.